-This past summer, I was determined to familiarize my youngest with the NJ Transit.
+This past summer (2018), I was determined to familiarize my youngest with the NJ Transit.
 Of course that means we had to go into the city.
 One of our destinations was the Metropolitan Museum of Art.
-It was an experience worth having.
+Our visit to the Met Museum was an experience worth having.
 First, from where we live, it is not easy to take public transportation to get there.
 It is a long bus ride, a subway train ride, and a few miles walk across the Central Park.
 The walk would have been nice, except that day the weather decided to be hot and humid.
 That is exactly what we signed up for.

 ***Please note that all the photos in the museum were taken for personal use and without a flash.***

 The Museum is lovely.
 It always is.
 It is crowded on any day of the week.
 There have never been a time where I would visit and there would hardly be anyone there.
 There were tourists from every country.
 I lost count of how many different languages we heard.
 There were camp groups, summer school groups, grandparents with grand kids.
 So many people!
 It didn’t matter though, the museum is large enough to welcome everyone into it comfortably.

 One thing that I forgot is that the pay as you wish admission to the museum is for NYC residents only.
 I am no longer a NYC resident, and there is now discount if you are from Jersey.
 Oops.
 The good thing is that kids 12 and under are free.

 We had no plan, we rarely do.
 We just started walking through many wings, without a real destination, and walked until we got tired.
 It was a lot to absorb.
 Finally, it was time to break for lunch in the cafe.
 After the lunch the walking got more intentional.
 The kids came there for the music display, and the Egyptian artifacts, so we had to make a point to see those.
 I came there for the impressionists.
 So we had to meander our way there.